garbados/nosql-listener/readme.md

     TOPICS=comma,separated,list,of,topics,to,watch
     TITLE=Listener Title, Displayed In Big Letters On Page

-Now we can build our static assets, upload our design docs, and run it locally:
+Finally, we build our static assets, upload our design docs, and run it locally:

     foreman run grunt
     foreman start

-To upload your listener to Heroku, do this:
+BONUS ROUND: To upload your listener to Heroku, do this:

     heroku create
     heroku config:push